lbfm-rwth/gap-lesson/_episodes/04-testing.md

 text file (a test file could also be created from the log file with a GAP session recorded with the help of `LogTo`).
-During the test, GAP will run all inputs from the test, compare the outputs with those in the test file and will report any differences.
+During the test, GAP will run all inputs from the test, compare the outputs with those in the test file and report any differences.

-GAP test files are just text files, but the common practice is to name them with the extension `.tst`.
+GAP test files are just text files but the common practice is to name them with the extension `.tst`.
 Now create the file `avgord.tst` (for simplicity in the current directory) with the following content:

 ~~~